-Under the NHVAS Business Rules and Standards (PDF, 350KB) and Independent Audit Framework, all audits are to be conducted by an approved independent auditor.
+Under the NHVAS Business Rules and Standards and independent Audit Framework, all audits are to be conducted by an approved independent auditor.
 These auditors must be registered or recognised by the NHVR as an NHVAS Approved Auditor.

 Auditors carrying out audits on Basic and Advanced Fatigue Management modules must have fatigue scope.
 Successful audits of an operator’s compliance with the relevant module standards are critical for entry and maintaining NHVAS accreditation.

-- NHVAS Audit Framework (PDF, 392KB) - Applies a common set principles, processes and audit methodologies for the conduct, documentation and reporting of NHVAS audits.
+- Audit Framework and Auditor Code of Conduct (PDF, 2.1MB) - This audit framework applies a common set of principles, processes and audit methodologies for the conduct, documentation and reporting of NHVAS audits.
 It also provides guidance relating to the conduct of an approved auditor registered with the NHVR.